Here are answers to the most frequently asked questions about virtual visits (appointments by video or phone call) at UVA Health.

 Contact your clinic:

-Ask if your health problem can be taken care of through a virtual visit or if an in-person visit is needed.
+Ask if your health problem can be taken care of through a virtual visit or if your provider thinks an in-person visit is needed.

 Can I schedule a virtual visit if I am a patient who is new to UVA?

 Contact the clinic to find out if your first visit with a clinician can be done through a virtual visit.
-Find a location close to you.
+Find a location near you.

 What if I need to reschedule or cancel my appointment?